top of page

 Please do your best to keep on top of your personal admin in each of your temporary homes for our 36 nights on the go!
 When living & sleeping spaces are shared, it’s going to make everyone’s lives more comfortable and convenient if you can keep everything tidy and together.
 So for your own benefit of not losing and / or forgetting things and for others benefit, IE not tripping over your pants in the middle of the night when they need the loo.. please keep things tidy.

-You will have the option to share any rooming preferences with us via a form which will be sent out to you imminently.
+You will have the option to share any rooming preferences with us via the pre-event form linked in this document.

 EVENT ITINERARY

-THIS table shows a daily breakdown of where you are running to and from, where we will be accommodating each night and where and when the rest days are.
+The table HERE shows a daily breakdown of where you are running to and from, where we will be accommodating each night and where and when the rest days are.

 THE DAILY SCHEDULE